rink1969/build_wrapper/README.md

 1. Some code from [Clippy](https://github.com/rust-lang/rust-clippy).
 2. Cargo got some info from the output of rustc.
 As a rustc wrapper, we must process sysroot.
-We can't add extra output, So it's very difficult to debug.
+We can't add extra std output, we can add stderr ouput by `eprintln!` for debug.

 ### Plan
 Now the build wrapper is for [cita](https://github.com/cryptape/cita).